locaweb/shard_handler/README.md

 ## Usage

-First, create an abstract model that will handle the shard connection:
+First you must create an abstract model that will switch between shard
+connections:

 ```ruby
 class Shard < ShardHandler::Model